 Whilst the term virtual power plant (VPP) has been around for a while now, what does it actually mean and how will they play an important part in our future energy systems?

 Let’s start with a typical household.
-If no one is home, then electricity is low if only appliances such as refrigerator using power through the day, this changes when people come home and switch on things such as TVs, lights, and cooking.
+If no one is home, then electricity usage is low if only appliances such as the refrigerator are running.
+This changes when people come home and switch on things such as TVs and lights and they start cooking.

 If we think about all the households and businesses in our neighborhoods, cities or country, the overall variation of electricity use means that demand for electricity changes often throughout the day and even year.

 An uninterrupted supply of energy requires a balance between the output of electrical power from power plants and the demand from homes and business.

 In our current electricity system, fossil fuel power plants adjust their output to follow electricity demand and keep the system working.
 Most power generation is isolated a long way away from the demand, and usually consists of a large centralised power plant connected to users via power lines.

 But what if something goes wrong?
 What if a power plant isn’t working, or the power lines connecting them to users are damaged?
 What about when power demand is very high- like on extreme weather days when we all turn on our air conditioners, this might mean that our demand for electricity will not be met.

 The uptake of solar in Australia is at an all time high and even the government are building wind farms and solar farms to tackle climate change, but these sources of electricity don’t always match the time when we want to use our appliances.